Determinant/tedyin.com/posts/a-brief-intro-to-linux-input-method-framework.rst

 an IME framework with IME implementation that relies on such framework.
-My opinion is to regard fcitx/ibus as a secondary framework which behaves like a normal single IME to the old IME framework (XIM, QTK IM, QT IM) but offers the interface to support a bunch of actual input method implementation (rime, pinyin, anthy, etc).
+My opinion is to regard fcitx/ibus as a secondary framework which behaves like a normal single IME to the old IME framework (XIM, QTK IM, QT IM) but offers the interface to support a bunch of actual input method implementations (rime, pinyin, anthy, etc).
 So they are like a transparent layer for current typical use, in the messy world of IME.
-I really wish there would be a general and canonical basic framework to unify IMEs and remove the necessarily layered and entangled implementation.
+I really wish there would be a general and canonical basic framework to unify IMEs and remove the unnecessarily layered and entangled implementation.

 The rest of this blog post will introduce the basics of using XIM, a very old